timzl/markdowns/mast-upgrade.md

 # Upgrade to new release

-Now it's time to upgrade your containers to the newest release using a series of `git` and `docker` commands.
+Now it's time to upgrade your containers to the newest release using a series of `git` and `docker` commands from the `/home/mastodon/live` directory.

 Fetch the version tags from the remote and stash the changes to your working directory.
 ```